 had helped start.

-The firm's focus on diversity continued.
-Paul, Weiss was the
+focus on diversity continued.
+Paul, Weiss was the first New York

-longtime partner Simon H. Rifkind remain entrenched in the firm's
+H. Rifkind remain entrenched in the firm's statement of principles:

-major international and financial center of the Western world.
+financial center of the Western world.
 We believe in maintaining,

 by affirmative efforts, a membership of partners and associates

-reflecting a wide variety of religious, political, ethnic and
+reflecting a wide variety of religious, political, ethnic, and

-social backgrounds, characteristic of that
+social backgrounds, characteristic of that community."
+Paul, Weiss

-From its earliest days, Paul, Weiss was associated with progressive politics
+earliest days, Paul, Weiss was associated with progressive politics

 and civil rights.
 Well-known First Amendment lawyer Walter Pollak

 joined the firm in 1936, after having argued some of the infamous

-"Scottsboro Boys" trials (which inspired Harper Lee's To
+"Scottsboro Boys" trials (which inspired Harper Lee's To Kill a

 partners Lloyd Garrison and Randolph Paul joined in the mid-1940s.